CBE544/CBE544-2018.github.io/ProjectDescription.md

 This will create a directory named `Project`.
 Inside, you will find all of the pre-relaxed .traj files of the different clean  SrTiO<sub>3</sub> surfaces, which you will need for this task.
 They are named sto-'facet'.traj for the corresponding facets.
 You will also find a `relax.py` script and a submission script `spede_esp.sub` for submitting your calculations.
 Please use the current `relax.py` and `spede_esp.sub` scripts provided with the Project and not something you used previously.

-To setup and get started with the calculations, you will need to modify the pre-relaxed .traj files provided to you by replacing one Ti atom of the SrTiO<sub>3</sub> system either in (i) the sub-surface layer or (ii) the surface layer for each of the different facets, with the transition metal assigned to you, using the GUI or ASE commands.
+To setup and get started with the calculations, you will need to modify the pre-relaxed .traj files provided to you by replacing one Ti atom of the SrTiO<sub>3</sub> system either in (i) the sub-surface layer or (ii) the surface layer for each of the different facets, with the transition metal assigned to you, using the GUI or by writing a python script with ASE commands.
 As an example, take a look at the 001-BO2 and 001-AO surfaces shown below:

 <center><img src="/Images/BO2-1.png" alt="bo2" style="width: 400px;"/>
 <center><img src="/Images/AO-1.png" alt="ao" style="width: 400px;"/>